publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch55/m__us_usc_t7_s2279.md

                 (i) has demonstrated experience in providing agricultural education or other agriculturally related services to socially disadvantaged farmers and ranchers and veteran farmers or ranchers;

-                (ii) has provided to the Secretary documentary evidence of work with, and on behalf of, socially disadvantaged farmers or ranchers and veteran farmers or ranchers during the 3-year period preceding the submission of an application for assistance under subsection (a) of this section; and
+                (ii) has provided to the Secretary documentary evidence of work with, and on behalf of, socially disadvantaged farmers or ranchers and veteran farmers or ranchers during the 3-year period preceding the submission of an application for assistance under subsection (a); and

                 (iii) does not engage in activities prohibited under [section 501(c)(3) of title 26][/us/usc/t26/s501/c/3].